 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were given antianxiety drugs.
-Antianxiety drugs are prescribed to patients suffering from depression and anxiety.
+This tells you the percentage of patients who were prescribed antianxiety medications.
+These medications are used to treat patients suffering from anxiety or depression.

 Managing Depression Among Residents